KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 The way in which a volumetric medium interacts with light and, therefore, determines its appearance is commonly specified by the attenuation coefficient σ<sub>t</sub> (also know as *extinction* coefficient).
 It is the probability density that light interacts with a particle per unit distance traveled in the medium. σ<sub>t</sub> is a wavelength-dependent value.
 It's defined in the range [0, inf] with m<sup>-1</sup> as unit.

 There are two types of interaction between light photons and particles: absorption and scattering.
 Absorption removes the light energy from the photon and translates it to other forms of energy, e.g., heat.
 Scattering preserves the energy, but changes the direction of the light.
 Both act in wavelength-dependent manner.
-Based on these two possibilities, the attenuation coefficient is defined as the sum of two other coefficients: the absorption coefficient and the scattering coefficient.
+Based on these two possibilities, the attenuation coefficient is defined as the sum of two other coefficients: the absorption coefficient σ<sub>a</sub> and the scattering coefficient σ<sub>s</sub>.

 σ<sub>t</sub> = σ<sub>a</sub> + σ<sub>s</sub>